Pangolin

 Who is this for?

-People who feel stressed, tired, fragmented, depressed, or experiencing a lack of energy — or on the contrary, feel overstimulated, restless, and scattered, and are in need of relaxation.
+Perhaps you've been feeling stressed, tired, fragmented, depressed, or experiencing a lack of energy — or on the contrary, feel overstimulated, restless, and scattered, and are in need of relaxation?

-The massage allows to either 'get things moving' or 'slow down', to 'get back into the body', 'feel more alive' and reconnect with oneself — bringing back the equilibrium between body and mind.
+The use of carefully chosen massage techniques (such as c-tactile touch) allows to either 'get things moving' or 'slow down', to 'get back into the body', 'feel more alive' and reconnect with oneself — bringing back the equilibrium between body and mind.

 Why Pangolin?